Boundary Surveys:

 What do we do?

-Please note that we may set property corners at angle points and at the ends of curves.
+Note that we may set monuments at angle points and at the ends of curves.
 Sometimes these corners fall close to main corners of the property.
 Please review the survey while the markers are fresh to understand their relationship to the boundary.
 If you are unsure which markers are which, please contact us to help you understand them.

-If a recorded survey is not required, your invoice will be your receipt that your property was surveyed by our company under the supervision of a licensed Land Surveyor.
+If a record of survey is not required, your invoice will be your receipt that your property was surveyed by our company.
 You should store a copy of this statement with your other records concerning your property.

 Encroachments and discrepancies:

-As mentioned previously, we stake the property per your deed.
-There are a variety of issues which may effect what you legally own.
-Some of the more common problems are:
+There are a variety of issues that can effect what you legally own.
+Some of the more common issues are:

 If you have any questions regarding this information, please feel free to contact us.